 - Research and make recommendations in all areas of automation needs.

-- Maintain and support the Court's local area networks, storage devices, physical and virtual environments.
+- Work with Systems/Network Administrators to maintain and support the Court's local area networks, storage devices, physical and virtual environment.

 - Perform helpdesk related duties and provide on-call support.